 One common nickname for Sweden is “Land of Lakes and Castles” and does indeed live up to its nickname.
 Sweden is an enchanting country and it is not as cold as one might imagine despite its situation in the high latitudes.
 It is well worth exploring, whether along the meticulously maintained roads or on the extensive high-speed train system.
 The summer months (June-Aug) are the most popular time to visit Sweden and the most expensive.
 However, the country truly is a year-round destination, even if the winter months are short on sunlight.
 With so much to see and experience, you will need a few weeks (if not months) to fully enjoy the magic and charm of Sweden.

 Sweden is the largest of the Scandinavian countries and it is the 5th largest country in all of Europe.
 It borders Norway and Finland with a connection to Denmark via the Oresund Bridge/Tunnel.
 It makes traveling to this country easier than it might seem at first.
 It is a tall, skinny country that stretches about 1000 miles (1600 km) north to south and about 310 miles (500 km) east to west.
-It is larger than the state of California and if you laid Sweden on a map of the USA, its bottom most point would be Tallahassee, Florida and the top most post would be Toronto, Canada.
+It is quite a bit larger than the state of California but most people think they are about the same size.
+If you laid Sweden on a map of the USA, its bottom most point would be Tallahassee, Florida and the top most post would be Toronto, Canada.

 There are three major regions in Sweden: Central, Southern and North.